-Not only this device has a chunky battery but it comes with the latest 30W Turbo Charge that should charge the 5260 mAh battery in astonishing 65 minutes.
+Not only does this device have a chunky battery but it also comes with the latest 30W Turbo Charge that should charge the 5260 mAh battery in an astonishing 65 minutes.
 The 30W charger comes with a great device, of course.

 However, some users are reporting something awry happening during the charging sequence, as the device randomly switches from Turbo to Fast charging (slower one).
 This happens due to overheating and the phone is programmed to reduce the charging speed to cool down a bit.

 So, the best thing to do is to leave your device for some time or even turn on Airplane mode.
 This will both speed up charging and the device will stay cool.